The Wakhan Valley (also named the Wakhan Corridor) is one of the most beautiful and remote places in Asia and the world.

 My trip from Langar to Murgabh and towards Kyrgyzstan along the Pamir Highway adventure will continue in another post.

 Additional information about the Wakhan Valley.

-There are NO ATM in Wakhan Valley so be sure to bring enough cash.
-But you can pay everything with USD.
+There is NO ATM in Wakhan Valley, so be sure to bring enough cash.
+But you can pay for everything with USD.

-You will need to have a GBAO permit to travel trough the Wakhan Valley and later on the Pamir highway.
+You will need to have a GBAO permit to travel through the Wakhan Valley and later on the Pamir highway.